rxdi/xmigrate/README.md

 Manual configuration

-You can define `xmigrate.js` file where you execute command `xmigrate`
+You can create a `xmigrate.js` file where you execute the `xmigrate` command:

 ```typescript
 export default async () => {